 Early History of the Ielley family

 This web page shows only a small excerpt of our Ielley research.
-Another 198 words (14 lines of text) are included under the topic Early Ielley History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Ielley History in all our PDF Extended History products and printed products wherever possible.

 Ielley Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Gillette, Gilliott, Gillet, Gillott, Gillett and others.

 Early Notables of the Ielley family (pre 1700)

 More information is included under the topic Early Ielley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ielley family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Ielley or a variant listed above: Jonathan and Nathan Gillett sailed in the " John and Mary" and settled in Dorchester in 1635 where they became Freemen.
 Joseph Gillott arrived in New York State in 1830..